tp-link-extender/MercuryCore/README.md

 -   Copy the `.env.example` file to `.env` to set up the environment variables
 -   Run `bun -b prod` to install dependencies and begin building
 -   Run `bun ./build` (not to be confused with `bun build`) to start Mercury Core.

+> [!TIP]
-    -   Several methods can be used to run it as a background process as well.
+> Several methods can be used to run Mercury Core as a background process as well.
+Daemons, GNU Screen, Docker, and PM2 all work for this purpose.

 # Customisation